Orcomp/Blog/docs/why_ditto.md

 ### Environment

-Aother great ditto feature is the fact you **don't have to change a thing**, (or compile (build) anything) on your development environment.
+Another great ditto feature is the fact you **don't have to change a thing**, (or compile (build) anything) on your development environment.
 You can just create content directly in your repository directory and push the changes straight to github.
 The way the pages look on your localsever will be exactly the same as on github pages.